-Review of proposed activities by a Scientific Review Group (SRG), also known as a study section, is required by the NIH Grants Policy Statement (Part I., 2.4 The Peer Review Process) and federal law (sections 406 and 492 of the Public Health Service Act, as amended by the NIH Reform Act of 2006).
+Review of proposed activities by a Scientific Review Group (SRG), also known as a study section, is required by the NIH Grants Policy Statement (Part I., 2.4 The Peer Review Process) and federal law (§§ 406 and 492 of the PHS Act, as amended by the NIH Reform Act of 2006).
 If the proposed research includes the use of animal subjects, review of the VAS and proposed animal experiments is conducted by the SRG.
-After determination of an award, but before release of funds, IACUC review and approval ensures compliance with the PHS Policy and the institution's Assurance.
+After determination of an award, but before release of funds, IACUC review and approval ensures compliance with PHS Policy and the institution's Assurance.
 Compliance with PHS Policy is a term and condition of the NIH Grants Policy Statement (Part II, Subpart A 4.1.1 Animal Welfare Requirements) to obtain PHS funds.
-In 2016 NIH revised the grant application to remove redundancy with IACUC review while meeting the requirements of the PHS Policy.
+In 2016, NIH revised the grant application to eliminate redundancy with IACUC review while meeting the PHS Policy requirements.
 The changes simplify the VAS criteria and reduce the burden on applicants and reviewers.
-The justification for the number of animals is no longer required in the VAS and is instead an element of rigor in the experimental design, described in the Research Strategy section of the application, and considered during SRG review.
-Because the IACUC review does not coincide with an awarded grant application, the review must consider the rationale for the approximate number of animals to be used and that the number proposed is necessary to obtain valid results as required by PHS Policy.
+The justification for the number of animals is no longer required in the VAS and is instead an element of rigor in the experimental design, described in the Research Strategy section of the application and considered during SRG review.
+Because the IACUC review does not coincide with an awarded grant application, the reviewer must consider the rationale for the approximate number of animals to be used and whether the number proposed is necessary to obtain valid results as required by PHS Policy.

-OLAW should not view IACUC-approved alternative strategies from "should" statements in the NAS Guide as departures or deviations.
+OLAW should not view IACUC-approved strategies that are alternatives to "should" statements in the NAS Guide as departures or deviations.
 OLAW should not use the NAS Guide as a regulatory document.

-NIH OLAW does not support this approach, as such a change would negatively impact animal welfare.
-Since the adoption of the PHS Policy in 1985, the NIH has required that Assured institutions base their programs of animal care and use on the NAS Guide, a respected resource of best practices in the humane care and use of laboratory animals prepared by leading international subject matter experts.
-The PHS Policy IV.B.3. requires that: "The IACUC shall prepare reports of their semiannual program reviews and animal facility inspections and submit the reports to the Institutional Official (IO).
+NIH OLAW does not support this approach, as it would negatively impact animal welfare.
+Since the adoption of the PHS Policy in 1985, the NIH has required that Assured institutions base their programs of animal care and use on the NAS Guide, a respected resource of best practices for the humane care and use of laboratory animals prepared by leading international subject matter experts.
+PHS Policy IV.B.3. requires that "The IACUC shall prepare reports of their semiannual program reviews and animal facility inspections and submit the reports to the Institutional Official (IO).
 The reports must contain a description of the nature and extent of the institution's adherence to the Guide and the PHS Policy, must identify specifically any departures from the provisions of the Guide and the PHS Policy, and must state the reasons for each departure."
-"Should" statements in the NAS Guide are standards in animal care and use practiced universally by the biomedical research community to ensure animal welfare.
+"Should" statements in the NAS Guide are standards for animal care and use practiced universally by the biomedical research community to ensure animal welfare.
 Deviation from a "should"

 statement that is not described as an exception in the NAS Guide or as a result of a performance standard must be reported to the IO.
-Risk aversion practices on part of institutions contribute to any burden from this requirement of the PHS Policy.
-There is flexibility with the use of performance standards and OLAW's current guidance offers flexibility for professional judgment at the institution for "should" statements in the NAS Guide.
+OLAW's current guidance is flexible, allowing for professional judgment in the use of performance standards a as alternatives to "should" statements in the NAS Guide.

-Harmonize OLAW's requirement of noncompliance reporting to require the same reporting as USDA.
+Harmonize OLAW's requirement for noncompliance reporting with the USDA's reporting requirement.